-The term 'Salary' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Salary' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Salary refers to the monetary component of a job’s arrangements.
 Companies provide this as compensation for employees delivering specific services in their capacity on the job.
 The figure usually pertains to the amount of money the employees receive for a year’s worth of work.
 It is also the amount of money which the workers earn in regular pay intervals, such as weekly, bi-weekly, or monthly pay periods.
 Such payment arrangements are commonly negotiated between the employee and employer when the working relationship begins.
 Salary details and agreements will often change with time and experience on a job.

 Employers make the determination on offering a salaried job to a prospective employee.
 The individuals only provide their consent to such a role.
 After they begin the new job, such employees will typically be required to work a bare minimum number of hours every work week.
 This form of compensation is not reliant on how many hours the employees work on a weekly basis.
 Instead it relates to an employee successfully completing expected work tasks every week and month.
 In order to hold on to such a salaried position, the workers have to measure up to minimum performance standards and periodic reviews.

 One thing salaried employees can count on with a high degree of certainty is that their supervisors will expect them to do more work when required.
 The United States is particularly concerned about how many hours employees have to work.
 The Congress passed the Fair Labor Standards Act to ensure that all by the hour employees receive overtime pay as appropriate.
 This however never applies to employees who are exempt.